 The Modern Slavery Act 2018 (Cth) (MSA) requires organisations with an annual consolidated revenue of more than AUD100 million to identify and report on the risks of modern slavery in their operations and supply chains, and the steps taken to address, assess and manage these risks.

-This Statement is submitted by St George Community Housing Limited (SGCH) under section 13 of the MSA to cover our first reporting period of 1 July 2020 - 30 June 2021.
-SGCH did not meet the reporting threshold in the prior financial year spanning 1 July 2019 - 30 June 2020.
+This Statement is submitted by St George Community Housing Limited (SGCH) under section 13 of the MSA to cover our second reporting period of 1 July 2021 - 30 June 2022.

 Our Commitment